morete/kubevirt-basics-training/content/en/docs/scaling-vms/vm-images.md

 fedora-cloud-nginx-base   Bound    pvc-27ba0e54-ff7d-4782-bd23-0823f5f3010f   6Gi        RWO            longhorn       <unset>                 9m59s
 ```

-The VM is still present in the namespace.
-As we do not need it anymore we can delete the VM.
-In this case we have to be
+The VM is still present in the Namespace.
+As we do not need it anymore, we can delete the VM.
+In this case, we have to be
 careful as the fedora-cloud-nginx-base belongs to the VM and would be removed when we just delete the VM.
 We have to use
 `--cascade=orphan` to not delete our provisioned disk.

-Delete the VM without deleting the newly created pvc.
+Delete the VM without deleting the newly created PVC:

 ```bash
 kubectl delete vm {{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-fedora-nginx-provisioner --cascade=orphan
 ```

-Now we have our immutable custom VM image based on Fedora Cloud and nginx installed.
-We can create as many VMs as we
+Now we have our immutable custom VM image based on Fedora Cloud with nginx installed.
+We can now create as many VMs as we
 want using that custom image.